 A Colorado native, Smith has served as principal at multiple DPS schools, as well as filled superintendent roles in North Carolina and California.
 He was honored by President Barack Obama for his work as the executive director of Denver Summit Schools where he implemented innovative community engagement efforts.
 Smith currently serves as the associate chief of the DPS Culture Equity & Leadership Team.

-Smith says that the opportunities in the ELPS program helped to establish a larger career trajectory, and as a result enabled him to more effectively create a lasting impact.
+Smith says that the opportunities in the ELPS program helped to establish a larger career trajectory and enable him to more effectively create a lasting impact.
 To this day, he translates the tools and lessons acquired in the program into his work.

-Allen Smith founded the Skyland Community High School—which serves at-risk students in Denver—and graduated its first senior class with 100% graduation and 100% college acceptance rates.
-In addition, he has also worked at Barrett Elementary School, where he worked to reduce discipline rates and increase student achievement, and the Martin Luther King, Jr. Early College (MLK), which, under his leadership and a turnaround initiative, improved from one of the nation’s lowest-ranked schools to one of the top schools in DPS and recognized with two “Distinguished School Awards” from the Colorado Department of Education.
-According to Smith, his education in the ELPS program helped him to influence MLK’s success and his impact on the school.
-Furthermore, he had the support of fellow ELPS graduates—serving as Assistant Principals—with shared values and vision to make a lasting impact in the environment.
+Smith founded the Skyland Community High School which serves at-risk students in Denver and graduated its first senior class with 100% graduation and 100% college acceptance rates.
+He also worked at Barrett Elementary School, where he reduced discipline rates and increased student achievement and the Martin Luther King, Jr. Early College (MLK), which, under his leadership and a turnaround initiative, improved from one of the nation’s lowest-ranked schools to one of the top schools in DPS.
+The MLK Early College was also recognized with two Distinguished School Awards from the Colorado Department of Education.
+Smith acknowledges the support of fellow ELPS graduates, who served as assistant principals at the school, with helping to make a lasting impact on the environment.